Safety Guidelines for Sunday Activities

 - They are not ill and have no symptoms of contagious disease

-- They have not been in close contact with anyone who tested positive for COVID-19 within the last 10 days (if you need clarification concerning your specific situation, please contact email@example.com)
+- They have not been in close contact with anyone who tested positive for COVID-19 within the last 5 days

-- They will inform UUCB if they test positive for COVID-19 within 14 days after attendance
+- They acknowledge their responsibility to notify people they had close contact with, if they test positive for COVID-19 within 4 days after attendance

-Attendance in person indicates your willingness to follow safety guidelines.
+Attendance in person indicates your affirmation of the above, and your willingness to follow safety guidelines.

-All who enter the building must register to attend, and must sign in at the entrance.
+All who enter the building must sign in at the entrance.

 The ventilation systems have been upgraded in the Atrium restrooms.
 Lock the door to activate the “occupied” indicator if desired.
 Restrooms near the Safir Room are also available for anyone preferring single occupancy.